 - They offer to ship the dog to you without meeting in person (reputable dog breeders do not ship puppies).

-- Refuses to show you where they keep their dogs.
+- Refuse to show you where they keep their dogs.

 - They don’t take an interest in your home and life (reputable breeders want to know what type of life the dog will have).